How to Pass an Illinois Motorcycle License Test

 Our Chicago motorcycle accident lawyers know firsthand how dangerous it can be for new and inexperienced riders on Illinois roads.
 To help promote rider safety, we’ve put together this handy guide to help beginning riders find out how to pass an Illinois motorcycle license test.

-To obtain a Class M license or Class L license to operate a motorcycle in Chicago, riders must pass the Illinois Motorcycle License Test.
-This test and exam evaluate your knowledge of the state’s motorcycle laws and basic riding skills.
+To obtain a Class M license or Class L license to operate a motorcycle in Chicago, riders must pass the Illinois motorcycle license test.
+This test evaluates your knowledge of the state’s motorcycle laws and basic riding skills.
 To prepare, read the Illinois Motorcycle Operator Manual, which includes safety information, road rules, and a practice Illinois motorcycle written test.

 Before taking the Illinois motorcycle written and riding tests, visit your local Secretary of State office to get a motorcycle permit.
 This permit allows you to practice riding during daylight with an instructor or another experienced rider.
 You must also provide proof of identity and two documents showing Illinois residency.